-On Sabouraud's dextrose agar, colonies show considerable variation in texture and colour.
+Morphological Description: Colonies show considerable variation in texture and colour.
 They may be suede-like to powdery, flat with a raised centre or folded, often with radial grooves.
-The colour may vary from pale-buff to yellow, he so called sulfureum form which resembles Epidermophyton floccosum, to dark-brown.
+The colour may vary from pale-buff to yellow, (the sulfureum form which resembles Epidermophyton floccosum), to dark-brown.
 The reverse colour varies from yellow-brown to reddish-brown to deep mahogany.
 Hyphae are relatively broad, irregular, much branched with numerous septa.
 Numerous characteristic microconidia varying in size and shape from long clavate to broad pyriform, are borne at right angles to the hyphae, which often remain unstained by lactophenol cotton blue.
 Very occasional smooth, thin-walled, irregular, clavate macroconidia may be present on some cultures.
-Numerous swollen giant forms of microconidia and chlamydoconidia are produced in older cultures.
-Rg-2 organism.
+Numerous swollen giant forms of microconidia and chlamydospores are produced in older cultures.

 Hydrolysis of Urea: positive at 5 days.